SamStruthers/CLP_waterchem_data/README.md

 ### Lower Poudre Water Quality Network

 Following a fish kill in the Poudre River in Fort Collins in 2018, the ROSSyndicate at CSU and the City of Fort Collins partnered to deploy water quality sensors thoughout the the Lower Poudre River (below the Poudre Canyon mouth to Windsor).
 The goal of this work is to understand how agricultural practices and urban storm water management influence water quality in the Poudre River, as well as tracking potential future water impairments or fish kills.
 In 2023, ROSSyndicate began working with collaborators at the University of Colorado Boulder to collect grab samples and deploy additional sensors to investigate drivers of water quality and build correlations between water chemistry data and in situ water sensors.
 This sampling campaign has continued into 2025 to better assess the effectiveness of in-situ sensors at estimating TOC, chlorophyll-*a* and accurate turbidity.
-Water quality grab samples were analyzed by Biogeochemistry lab at the US Forest Service Rocky Mountain Research Station. [*In-situ* water sensor data are **not** included in this dataset.]{.underline}
+Water quality grab samples were analyzed by Biogeochemistry lab at the US Forest Service Rocky Mountain Research Station. *In-situ* water sensor data are **not** included in this dataset.

 ## Data Organization